 The New Life Baptist Church is in the former United Methodist Building on N. 2nd Street.
 The congregation began meeting around 1920 in Vandergrift, before moving to a small school house in Parks Township.
 In May 2010, they moved to the building on N. Second Street.

 The Apollo Free Methodist began meeting in 1895 and rented space in Fiscus Hall.
 The Church building on corner of PA and N. 6th Street was erected in 1896.
 In 1997 they moved to the former Calvary Bible Church on Rt.
 56E.
 In 2005, a new sanctuary & fellowship hall was built.
 In Sept.
 2016 the church celebrated its 120th anniversary as a local church.

 Calvary Bible Church

-The Calvary Bible Church met in 1955 in a private home on N. Pa.
-Ave. until building a brick building in 1976 on Rt.
+The Calvary Bible Church met in 1955 in a private home (previously owned by Dorothy Whitlinger Rowland) on 115 North Pennsylvania Avenue until the congregation erected a brick building in 1976 on Rt.
 56 in Orchard Hills.
-The building is now used by the Apollo Free Methodists.
+That building is now used by the Apollo Free Methodists.

 Shiloh Community Baptist Church

 The Shiloh Community Baptist Church began meeting in the Diamond Hall in 1900.
 The congregation moved to a chapel on Warren & Eleventh Street in 1903.
 In 1914 a new brick building was erected on N. Warren Avenue.
 The church building has been purchased by a family.